RyanZomparelli/se_project_spots/README.md

 ```js
 const inputError = formEl.querySelector(`.${inputEl.id}-error`);
 ```

-The validation.js file is designed to be flexible and reusable, with no hardcoded values or variables.
-It will automatically support new forms and inputs without requiring any updates or changes to the code.

 Check out the validation.js file to see how I utilized a modular format with reusable functions for form validation.
 You can also experiment with the modals yourself by clicking the 'Spots' link at the top of the README.